 Schedule a Free Meeting & Consultation with a Houston Custody Lawyer Today

-As an experienced child custody Lawyer I know that possession and access to children is often the most contentious issue in a divorce.
+As an experienced child custody Lawyer in Houston I know that possession and access to children is often the most contentious issue in a divorce.
 Sometimes parents legitimately contest custody of a child because it is in the child’s best interest to be in their care.
 Other times a parent may use child custody as an excuse to continue fighting with the spouse.
 They use it to exert control over the soon-to-be ex-spouse.
 One parent may sincerely believe that the other is a bad parent.
 He or she may have serious objections to the parenting style, the religious practices, or the illegal and abusive behavior of the other parent.
 At the end of the day a family court judge in Texas has the final say, and they have a duty to make their decision based upon what is best for the child.

 Custody battles are seldom in a child’s best interests

 A child custody fight is almost never in the best interests of the child.
 It is far better for the parents to put aside their differences and work together to develop arrangements that they, and the child, can support.
 Courts look favorably on joint proposals from parents regarding the custody of the children.
 To learn about alternatives to child custody battles, contact my Houston law office.
-According to my clients’ testimonies I am one of the best custody lawyers around, and I can help you protect your parental rights while acting in the best interests of your children.
+According to my clients’ testimonies I am one of the best custody lawyers in Houston , and I can help you protect your parental rights while acting in the best interests of your children.

 recently to use the terms joint managing conservatorship and sole managing conservatorship These custody arrangements are known as joint custody and sole custody in other states.
 They refer to legal custody of the child rather than physical custody, and determine who makes decisions on the child’s behalf.
 In addition to the two permanent forms of custody, temporary custody may be awarded to one party pending the final divorce decree.

 Modifications of Custody Orders

 orders.
 Such changes, known as modifications, are usually necessitated by a relocation or other substantial change in circumstances.
 If you or your ex-spouse is moving; their living situation has changed substantially in a way that would deem a modification necessary; or many years have gone by and you and your ex have agreed to different terms than were originally set in stone by your divorce decree, I can help you make the changes.

-For any matter related to possession or access to children in the Houston area, you can trust the child custody attorney at the Law Offices of Frank E. Mann, P.C.
+For any matter related to possession or access to children in the Houston area, you can trust the child custody lawyers at the Law Offices of Frank E. Mann, P.C.
 I have handled thousands of local custody cases since 1984, and I can help you realize the family living situation you desire.